-Bridgnorth Cliff Railway has not told us if they are fully wheelchair friendly.
+No, Bridgnorth Cliff Railway is not wheelchair friendly.

 The Railway is fully accessible to someone with limited mobility and able to walk a few paces and manage 3 steps.
 A full size wheelchair will need to be folded.

-Bridgnorth Cliff Railway has not told us if they are fully pushchair friendly.
+No, Bridgnorth Cliff Railway have stated they are not pushchair friendly.

 Dogs are welcome.